SoftMatterPhysicsLeeds/smp-lab-documentation/docs/python.md

 Make sure to change the path to the 'python.exe' to the one that matches the environment you installed Spyder in!
 Save this file as "spyder.bat" (you can name it whatever you like, but you need to save it as a .bat).
 Double click on the file in file explorer, and Spyder will open!

-We can turn out .bat into a Desktop Shortcut by right clicking it and selecting "Send to - Desktop (create shortcut)".
+We can turn our .bat into a Desktop Shortcut by right clicking it and selecting "Send to - Desktop (create shortcut)".
 You can then change the icon of this shortcut by right clicking it, clicking 'Properties' and selecting 'Change Icon'.

 <figure markdown>
 ![change icon](static/python/change_icon.png)